right-rudder/rrm-astro/src/content/blog/why-you-should-ask-for-reviews-from-your-flight-students.md

 Beyond the numbers, engagement matters.
 How actively does your flight school respond to reviews?
 Google rewards schools that demonstrate active engagement with their student community, turning reviews into a dialogue.
 Timely and meaningful responses become the wings that propel your school to greater heights in the digital realm.
 The more detailed and thoughtful the response, the higher your school will surge.

-Founder of RRM Tim Jedrek's review for a flight school he flew at

 ## Authenticity

 Trust is the currency of any relationship, in-person and digital.
 Google values authentic reviews from genuine students.
 Create an environment where authentic student experiences are encouraged and highlighted, establishing your flight school's authenticity.
 This authenticity becomes a powerful force in securing a higher ranking and building trust among potential student pilots.